 Technique 3: Read multiple times

 This is true especially when you are studying history for the UPSC exam.
 When you read a particular section for the second time and preferably from a different source, you will be able to get a different layer of perspective and information about the same topic.
-This is essential when you write holistic answers for the UPSC.
+This is essential when you write holistic answers as per the UPSC Syllabus.
 So, layering is necessary for history preparation.

 Technique 4: Have multiple perspectives